Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 The present design provides very little protection against a compromised server.
 While compromised storage-in or network agents can be detected by using striping redundancy information, there is no way to independently validate the output of a collecting agent or check that the storage-out agent wrote the right data to the storage.
 In general, this issue is unavoidable as long as the output set can be non-redundant.

-If we restrict ourselves to the situations where output set is always redundant, quorum based agreement can be used to deal with malicious servers in the spirit of [`Practical Byzantine Fault Tolerance`].
+If we restrict ourselves to the situations where output set is always redundant, quorum based agreement can be used to deal with malicious servers in the spirit of Practical Byzantine Fault Tolerance.
 Replicated state machine design of a copy machine lends itself naturally to a quorum based solution.

 The deeper problem is due to servers collaborating in the distributed transactions.
 Given that the transaction identifiers used by the copy machine are generated by a known method.
 A server can check that the server-to-server requests it receives are from well-formed transactions and a malicious server cannot cause chaos by initiating malformed transactions.
 What is harder to counter is a server *not* sending requests that it must send according to the copying algorithm.
 We assume that the worst thing that can happen when a server delays or omits certain messages is that the corresponding transaction will eventually be aborted and undone.
 An unresponsive server is evicted from the cluster and the pool handles this as a server failure.
 This still doesn't guarantee progress, because the server might immediately re-join the cluster only to sabotage more transactions.